-With a fairly short ingredients list (pantry friendly!), you’ll be shocked at how flavorful this recipe is!
+With a fairly short ingredients list (pantry-friendly!), you’ll be shocked at how flavorful this recipe is!

 - Olive oil and butter: Using a combination of both helps to produce rich and buttery fish packed with flavor.

-- Aromatics: I love using fresh minced garlic and ginger in this glaze, though the latter is optional.
+- Aromatics: I love using fresh minced garlic cloves and ginger in this glaze, though the latter is optional.
 Use powdered garlic or ginger in a pinch.

 - Soy sauce: For a salty, umami-rich flavor.
 It’s best to use light soy sauce (reduced sodium if preferred).
-Use tamari or coconut aminos if gluten-free.

 - Water: To bring the sauce to the correct consistency.